Donald Trump Access Hollywood tape: Anti-Trump memes and campaigns

 The backlash from the comments prompted a "Pussy Grabs Back" hashtag urging women to vote against Trump on Election Day.
 Anti-Trump memes featuring cat imagery spread on social media.
 The Guardian wrote that an image of a snarling cat became a "rallying cry for female rage against Trump".

 Trump's denial that he ever kissed or groped women without consent led to more accusations by several women that Trump sexually assaulted them.
 Trump's campaign denied the allegations.

-In response to the recording, Shannon Coulter started a viral campaign called #GrabYourWallet, which urges individuals to boycott various companies that sell Trump related products.
+In response to the recording, Shannon Coulter started a viral campaign called #GrabYourWallet, which urges individuals to boycott various companies that sell Trump-related products.
 Various companies have since dropped Trump's products in response to the boycott, including Shoes.com, Nordstrom, Bergdorf Goodman, and Neiman Marcus.

 Alleged other tapes

 On October 9, former staffers of Trump's reality show The Apprentice and journalist Geraldo Rivera said that they both individually have more damaging tapes of Trump, but did not say if they would be released to the public.
 Rivera later stated that he had searched his files and that he could not find anything relevant to the scandal.

 Since the tape's release, Bill Pruitt, a producer of the first two seasons of the television series The Apprentice, claims there is behind-the-scenes footage of Trump saying things that are "far worse".
 NBCUniversal's news division does not have access to the archives of the series.
 Another Apprentice producer, Chris Nee, claimed on Twitter that Trump said "the N-word" in the archived footage.
 Nee later deleted the tweet.
 A GoFundMe campaign was launched on October 9 with the goal of raising $5.1 million to release more tapes.
 The campaign is known as the "Trump Sunlight Campaign".
 Nee wrote on Twitter to Mark Cuban that there is a $5 million penalty fee if the footage is leaked.
 David Brock also offered to pay the penalty to release the alleged tapes from The Apprentice.
 By election day, the "Sunlight campaign" had raised $40,000.
 No tape was found as a result of the campaign.
-In December 2017, the organizer Aaron Holman posted an update stating that he will donate $25,000 of the fundraised amount to The Nation Institute, with the remaining used to reimburse expenses of "investigative work" done by the campaign.
+In December 2017, the organizer Aaron Holman posted an update stating that he would donate $25,000 of the fundraised amount to The Nation Institute, with the remaining used to reimburse expenses of "investigative work" done by the campaign.